lorisleiva/laravel-actions-docs/2.x/dispatch-jobs.md

 }
 ```

-Alternatively, if you only want to set the connection and/or queue for your action, you may use the `jobConnection` and/or `jobQueue` properties respectively.
+Additionally, you may use any of the properties below to further configure and/or adjust the retry-logic of your jobs.

 ```php
 class SendTeamReportEmail